The Story Behind the Truly Amazing Dr. Diedrich Irving Kniebocker!

 Since I wrote about trying to get a grant for the Forgotten History of Staten Island, yesterday, it seems logical to explain what the whole thing was about.
-To sum it up in one sentence: It was an attempt to get viewers to read history with the same amount of enthusiasm and skepticism that I do.
+The piece was about the malleability and unreliability of history.
+Rather than being set in stone, history changes constantly.
+People contantly reinterpret events, and events that never happened often become part of the accepted narrative.
+However, I wasn’t trying to debunk recorded history.
+I wanted to get viewers to read history with the same amount of enthusiasm and skepticism that I do.

 I worked for many years as a library researcher.
 It was the nature of my work that I got all kinds of different assignments.
 Many of them were quite boring; looking through the masthead of issues of a Woman’s Magazine for a trademark violation, or whatever.
 But historical jobs were always interesting, often because of what was found inadvertently.
 Old newspapers are spellbinding.
 The writing in papers from the early days of the 20th Century is incredibly vivid and the layouts of special sections are absolutely off the wall.